-Getting married is one of the most important decisions and individual can make.
+Getting married is one of the most important decisions an individual can make.
 In addition to being a time of love, laughter and thoughts of a bright future, it can also be a time of practicality.

-It is entered into between the parties before they get married.
-It is a legally complicated document.
+A postnuptial agreement is entered into after the marriage.
 Among other things it has to be both fair and reasonable at the time entered, and at the time that it may be challenged.
 Yes, it can be challenged and they have been challenged, so it is important that you obtain the services of someone for is knowledgeable in this area.
-Reach out to Damore Law we can help you.
+Reach out to DaMore Law.
+We can help.